October 5, 2017Bespoke Suit and Shirt Tailor (Savile Row, London)

 Images & Video

-The Construction Made from a medium wool, this suit was made and cut in England.
-As much of it as possible was hand-tailored.
-A suit such as this takes 8-9 weeks to make, unless you opt for our Express Service.
-We have a halfway baste fitting and then a forward baste fitting before the suit is finished and delivered.
+The suit was subsequently made and cut from a medium wool in England.
+Mainly hand tailored, this style takes 8-9 weeks to make, unless you opt for our Express Service.
+A halfway baste fitting and a forward baste fitting is completed, before the suit is finished and successfully delivered.

-Details The cloth is from Dugdales Bros – an independent, family owned Huddersfield firm founded in 1896.
-The jacket has working cuffs, with four working breast buttons.
+Dugdales Bros is an independent, family owned Huddersfield firm founded in 1896 and they provided the cloth.
+The jacket has working cuffs and, additionally, four working breast buttons.

 January 18, 2013Bespoke Suit and Shirt Tailor (Savile Row, London)